Characterization of Excess Risk for Locally Strongly Convex Population Risk: Proofs in Section

 Here we use the inequality $\sum_{k=1}^{t}1/k \leq 1 + \log{(t + 1)}$.
 By taking $\bw = \bw_{\bS}^{*}, j=0$ in \eqref{eq:loss bound} and dividing $t + 1$ in both side of the above equation, we have

 Combining this with \eqref{eq:bound on terminal}, the proof is completed. \end{proof}

-As it was discussed in the main body of this paper, the classical convergence result of SGD under convex loss functions corresponds with the running average scheme $\bar{\bw}_{t} = \frac{1}{t}\sum_{k=1}^{t}\bw_{t}$.
-One can verify the convergence rate of order $\cO(1 /\sqrt{t})$ for $\bar{\bw}_{t}$ from \eqref{eq:convergence rate convex average}.
+In convex optimization, the convergence results are usually on the running average scheme i.e., $\bar{\bw}_{t} = (\bw_{0} + \cdots + \bw_{t}) / t$, especially for the randomized algorithm \citep{bubeck2014convex}.
+In this case, we can take $\bar{\bw}_{t}$ to be the output of the algorithm after $t$ update steps.
+One can prove the convergence rate of order $\cO(1 /\sqrt{t})$ for $\bar{\bw}_{t}$ from \eqref{eq:convergence rate convex average}.
 But Lemma \ref{lem: convergence result for t} gives the nearly optimal convergence result for the terminal point $\bw_{t}$ without involving average.